CuriousDolphin/VirtualLabs/README.md

 ## RUN VIRTUALLABS STANDALONE

-You can run the app (frontend,backend and db) just type in root folder:
+You can just run the app (frontend,backend and db) just type in root folder (this will download prebuilded images):

 - `docker-compose up `

+Or build from scratch
+- `docker-compose build --no-cache`
+- `docker-compose up`

 to shutdown: